Northwestern Oklahoma State Soccer Camps

 Head Coach Erik Solberg

-Solberg is set to begin his first season at Northwestern after leading ETBU to program records during his tenure in Marshall.
+Prior to Northwestern, Solberg led ETBU to program records during his tenure on “the Hill.”
 Coach Erik became the first coach in program history to qualify for the American Southwest Conference (ASC) Tournament in each of his first three seasons, and quickly rebuilt the program from a record of 5-13 to 13-5-2 in just two seasons.
-Solberg finished his time on “the Hill” with a record of 27-21-7, including a mark of 21-12-3 in the past two years.
+Solberg finished his time at ETBU with a record of 27-21-7, including a mark of 21-12-3 in the past two years.

 In 2018, the Tigers finished 8-7-1, giving ETBU a .500 record in back-to-back years for first time since 2011-12, and saw the program rewarded with 6 ASC All-Conference awardees, all of whom were Freshman and Sophomores.
 Sophomore Ashleigh Rondon was also named ASC Offensive Player of the Week for her performance against Belhaven and Louisiana College.
 The 21 wins over the course of 2017-2018 are the most since 2005-2006.

 In the record-setting 2017 campaign, the Tigers set program records for regular season wins (13), winning percentage (.708), and also had the fewest losses in a season in the history of the program (5).
 ETBU also earned their first United Soccer Coaches West Regional ranking, and hosted an ASC Quarter-Final match for the first time in program history by virtue of their Top-4 conference finish in the ASC.
 The Tigers also made history, by defeating a NCAA Division I opponent, Alcorn State, 4-1, for the first time in school history.